-Polder.
+I left Embden on Tuesday, June 23d, crossed the Ems at Petkum to visit a large district that was embanked during the time the country belonged to Prussia, and therefore called the Prussian Polder.
 It is celebrated for its very great fertility.
 Unfortunately it came on to rain, and continued to rain the whole day.
 I recrossed the river at Weener, and reached Papenburg to sleep.

 The roads are very often made on the top of the dikes, which exposes the traveller to all the fury of the tempest.
-In the midst of a very heavy shower, and when the wind was so strong that it was with difficulty I could keep my umbrella spread, and nothing was heard but the rain blowing against it, I was surprised by a voice close to my ear, and, turning my head rather frightened, was still more surprised to see close to my shoulder a pair of bright eyes, and rosy cheeks, speaking health, animation, and the pleasure of ex-It was a lovely looking young woman, who, laughing, told me we might go together. braced the offer with great pleasure, as I measured a tall and graceful form; and, clasping my arm round her that I might shelter her better, I blessed the storm that had forced so handsome a companion to seek the shelter of my cotton roof. walked two miles together, and before we parted, the rain, which had driven every other person within doors, had made us quite intimate.
+In the midst of a very heavy shower, and when the wind was so strong that it was with difficulty I could keep my umbrella spread, and nothing was heard but the rain blowing against it, I was surprised by a voice close to my ear, and, turning my head rather frightened, was still more surprised to see close to my shoulder a pair of bright eyes, and rosy cheeks, speaking health, animation, and the pleasure of exertion.
+It was a lovely looking young woman, who, laughing, told me we might go together.
+I embraced the offer with great pleasure, as I measured a tall and graceful form; and, clasping my arm round her that I might shelter her better, I blessed the storm that had forced so handsome a companion to seek the shelter of my cotton roof.
+We walked two miles together, and before we parted, the rain, which had driven every other person within doors, had made us quite intimate.
 She was well dressed, as the Friezlanders generally are, and full of animation as a French woman.
 I have seen nothing in the character of a countrywoman half so amiable in all Germany, and I was sorry when she arrived at the farm-house to which she was going, and when I was again obliged to pursue my walk alone.